 Feeding wildlife damages their health, alters natural behaviours, and exposes them to predators and other dangers.
 Headlines are made when wildlife is attracted to humans and their food.
 For example, dingoes can easily get used to scavenging from humans.
-These animals may pose some threat to human safety, can carry and accelerate the spread of disease, and their presence can become a constant nuisance.
-Moreover, their reliance on human food is a detriment to their own wellbeing.
+These animals may pose some threat to human safety, can be vectors for disease and their presence can become a constant nuisance.
+Moreover, their reliance on human food is a detriment to their own well-being.

-Human foods and products are harmful to wildlife because animals and marine life would otherwise forage and eat a nutritious diet derived from their natural environment.
-Serious illness or death can occur when wildlife consume foil food wrappers, plastics and other inedible materials.
+Human foods and products are harmful to wildlife because animals would otherwise forage and eat a nutritious diet derived from their natural environment.
+Serious illness or death can occur when wildlife consume foil food wrappers, plastics, and other "inedible bits."

 Animals are adept opportunists.
 When offered the temptations of an untidy camper's kitchen or a well-meaning handout, they can overcome their natural wariness of humans.
 Aggressive or destructive behaviour may follow, and in conflicts with humans, animals ultimately lose.
-Prospects of an easy meal also lure wildlife into hazardous locales such as campsites and the start of tracks, roads and entry points, where they can be chased by dogs or hit by vehicles.
+Prospects of an easy meal also lure wildlife into hazardous locales such as campsites, the start of tracks, roads and entry points, where they can be chased by dogs or hit by vehicles.
 They may also congregate in unnatural numbers, increasing stress and the spread of disease within their populations.